Civil Initiatives Committee: Activities of the Civil Initiatives Committee

-During the work of the committee, its experts carried out a large number of studies, on the basis of which dozens of reports and legislative initiatives were prepared, including: on the pension system, on education and health care, on elections and the electoral system, on local self-government, on the law enforcement and judicial system, about migration and demographic processes, about public control, about open data, about the mass media, about the specifics of the North Caucasian regions, about the positioning of Russia in the global economy, about the dynamics of social attitudes and moods of Russians.
+Throughout its work, the committee's experts have conducted numerous studies that have resulted in the preparation of dozens of analytical reports and legislative initiatives.
+These have addressed a wide range of issues, including the pension system; education and healthcare; elections and the electoral system; local self-government; law enforcement and the judicial system; migration and demographic processes; public oversight; open data; mass media; the specific conditions of the North Caucasus regions; Russia's position in the global economy; and trends in public opinion and social attitudes.

-On the initiative of the members of the committee, the Free Historical Society was created, designed to protect historical knowledge from the pressure of the political conjuncture.
+At the initiative of committee members, the Free Historical Society was established, with the stated aim of protecting historical scholarship from political influence.

-With the participation of the committee, the "Mediastandard" foundation was created, which carries out research on media institutions in Russian regions.
+With the committee's participation, the Mediastandard Foundation was also created, which conducts research on media institutions in Russia's regions.

-Every year, the Civil Initiatives Committee holds a competition for the «Civil Initiative Prize», 11 laureates of which receive the Golden Sprout statuette and a cash prize.
+Each year, the Civil Initiatives Committee organises the Civil Initiative Prize competition, in which 11 laureates receive the Golden Sprout statuette and a monetary award.

-The committee takes an active part in the dissemination of proactive budgeting practices.
-In 2016, in several dozen regions of the country, projects worth about 4.5 billion rubles are being implemented on their basis.
+The committee also participates in the promotion of participatory budgeting practices.
+In 2016, projects with a total value of approximately 4.5 billion rubles were implemented on this basis in several dozen regions of the country.

-To carry out the educational mission, the Committee created the "KGI University", in the face-to-face and online programs of which several thousand listeners have already taken part.
+As part of its educational activities, the committee established KGI University, whose in-person and online programmes have been attended by several thousand participants.

-Together with the most famous and authoritative public organizations, KIG has been holding the All-Russian Civil Forum for four years in a row - the largest annual meeting of representatives of Russian civil society in order to discuss the most pressing problems and jointly develop proposals for their solution.
+In cooperation with major public organisations, the committee has organised the All-Russian Civil Forum for four consecutive years, an annual forum bringing together representatives of Russian civil society to discuss current issues and develop joint proposals.

-With the support of the committee, dozens of books have been published, and several educational Internet sites have been developed and maintained.
-The Committee regularly meets to discuss the current agenda, often makes statements in which it assesses the most important events and trends in the life of the country.
+With the committee's support, dozens of books have been published, and several educational websites have been developed and maintained.
+The committee also holds regular meetings to discuss current issues and periodically issues public statements assessing significant events and trends in the country's development.